What Happens If You're Audited Without Receipts?

 If you’ve received a letter from the CRA requesting a tax audit, your first reaction might be complete fear.
 Verify that the letter you are holding is really from the CRA.
-Best way to do this is to phone the person who issued the letter using the details provided and ask for their name, phone number & office location.
-Afterwards, phone the usual CRA business support number (+1 800 959 5525) and verify the details with the person that answers.
+The best way to do this is to call the person who sent the letter.
+Use the details given to ask for their name, phone number, and office location.
+After that, call the usual CRA business support number at +1 800 959 5525.
+Check the details with the person who answers.
+Continue reading to learn what happens if you get audited and don’t have receipts.

 How Do I Know if I am Being Audited by the CRA?

 Notifications from the CRA are sent via mail rather than by phone or email.
-You will receive a notice that will include detailed information about why your return is being reviewed, what documents, if any, they require from you, and what steps to take next.
+You will get a notice with details about why your return is being reviewed.
+It will say what documents, if any, they need from you.
+It will also explain what steps to take next.

 The CRA may accept your return as filed or make adjustments when it has finished its investigation.
 These modifications could have an impact on how much tax you owe or how much you are refunded.